theMakersOrg/theMakersWebsiteV2/src/pages/landing/index.md

       stance on empowering farmers and transparency.
 full_image: /img/products-full-width.png
 pricing:
-  heading: Monthly subscriptions
+  heading: How can I get Involved?
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    Whether you just would like to pop in from time to time, have a project to complete, or are a 9-5 maker.
+We can suit you.
+Access outside of open nights and special events requires a small fee to help us keep the doors open...
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Perfect for the social maker and checking out what we have to offer
       items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
-      plan: Small
-      price: '50'
+        - Open Nights
+        - Special events that are open to the public
+      plan: Thursdays (Open nights) and special events.
+      price: 'Free - donations are appreciated'
-    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
+    - description: Great for special projects and getting used to the space
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
+        - Free access outside of open nights
+        - Free accesss to most equipment(currently all are free. :) )
+        - Ability to store some items onsite
+        - Ability to create a "Maker Bio" on the website.
-      plan: Big
+      plan: Subscriber
-      price: '80'
+      price: '25 per month'
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+    - description: For the dedicated maker.
       items:
         - Whatever you need
-        - Green or roasted beans
+        - All subscriber capabilties
+        - Be a rigistered member of the association(voting rights etc)
+        - Run workshops from the premesis
         - Unlimited varieties
-      plan: Custom
+      plan: Membership
-      price: '??'
+      price: '300 per year'
 ---